purusharthdang/Search-and-Filter/README.md

-# A SIMPLE IMPLEMENTATION OF SERACH AND FILTER USING REACT.
+#a simple implementation of serach and filter using react.
-# THIS SITE IS HOSTED AT : https://magnificent-tanuki-28ce7b.netlify.app/
+# this site is hosted at : https://magnificent-tanuki-28ce7b.netlify.app/